TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Experiments

-\cref{tab:benchmark} collects results achieved by a variety of deep stereo models, both on Scene Flow and the KITTI online benchmarks.
-For KITTI, we report the error rates achieved by TemporalStereo, both in single-pair and temporal mode ($W_{tr}, W_{test}=11$), finetuned from models pretrained on KITTI raw sequences~\cite{eigen2014depth} respectively.
-In single-pair mode, even only one stereo pair avaliable, our \net{} achieves the state-of-the-art results on all datasets.
-When switching to the temporal mode, our network surpasses all fast stereo matching methods by a large margin.
-Specially, our result on D1-FG is even better than the slow models~\cite{LEAStereo,GANet} running with hundreds of milliseconds.
-It also needs to point out that our \net{} in temporal mode, benefiting from past semantic and geometric information, achieves better result than in single-pair mode on D1-FG metric (the D1 error on foreground areas, \ie, moving cars), which proves the robustness of our model on \textbf{dynamic objects}.
+Tab. \ref{tab:benchmark} collects results achieved by a variety of deep stereo models, both on Scene Flow and the KITTI online benchmarks.
+For KITTI, we report the error rates achieved by TemporalStereo, both in single-pair and temporal mode ($W_{tr}, W_{test}=11$), finetuned from models pretrained on KITTI raw sequences~\cite{eigen2014depth}.
+In single-pair mode, our \net{} achieves results already on par with state-of-the-art on all datasets.
+When switching to the temporal mode, our network surpasses all fast stereo architectures by a large margin.
+In particular, our result on D1-FG is even better than the one achieved by slow models~\cite{LEAStereo,GANet} running in hundreds of milliseconds.
+It is worth mentioning that \net{} in temporal mode, benefiting from past semantic and geometric information, achieves better results compared to single-pair mode on D1-FG metric (the D1 error on foreground areas, i.e., moving cars), which proves the robustness of our model to \textbf{dynamic objects} as well.
 The same advantage is also evident on 3PE and 5PE in \textbf{reflective regions} on KITTI 2012.
-We also compare with the \textbf{3D scene flow} based state-of-the-art methods~\cite{aleotti2020learning,schuster2021dtf,SENSE}, which project with dense 3D motion field and output disparity.
+Finally, we also compare with \textbf{3D scene flow} based state-of-the-art methods~\cite{aleotti2020learning,schuster2021dtf,SENSE}, which project with dense 3D motion field and output disparity.
 In contrast, simply using camera pose, our \net{} is the obvious winner in both accuracy and efficiency on KITTI 2015.